Drpanoukl4/Python2-Reverse-Shell-Backdoor/README.md

 Made for educational porpuse
 Reverse Shell Backdoor made with Python2 using Socket TCp/Ip Server
-Can use The TCPip server or use Netcat
+Can use The TCP/Ip server or use Netcat
 Commands of the Shell:
 "cd"
 "pwd"